mishamyrt/honeymate/readme.md

 </div>
 ```

-Them can also be a parameter when working with an AMD module.
+Them can also be a parameter when working with an ES module.
 To do this, use the same parameters without the `data` prefix.

 ```js
 const honeyNode = Honeymate.generateNode(